cyberbotics/webots-doc/automobile/sumo-exporter.md

 ## SUMO exporter

-In order to be able to simulate traffic on your simulation, it is required to have a SUMO network file (`sumo.net.xml`).
+In order to be able to simulate traffic in your simulation, it is required to have a SUMO network file (`sumo.net.xml`).
-The SUMO exporter can creates a SUMO network files from a Webots simulation.
+The SUMO exporter can create SUMO network files from a Webots simulation.

 ## Dependencies